zama-ai/blockchain-wallet-exporter/README.md

 - Export balances as metrics.
 - Support concurrent balance retrieval.
 - Provide consistent label keys across all wallets.
-- Default balance unit is eth for Ethereum and ucosm for Cosmos.
+- Default balance unit is wei for Ethereum and ucosm for Cosmos.

 ## Non-Goals